-- Over the past 40 years, the size of U.S. public debt has averaged below 40 percent of the economy, after having peaked at over 100 percent during WWII.
+- Over the past 40 years, the size of U.S. public debt has averaged below 40% of the economy, after having peaked at over 100% during WWII.

-- Today, debt is more than 70 percent of our economy ($11.1 trillion), but is set to continue to rise even after the economy recovers from the recent downturn.
-The debt is on track to exceed 100 percent of the economy next decade and exceed 200 percent by the 2040s.
+- Today, public debt is more than 72% of our economy, but is set to continue to rise even after the economy recovers from the recent downturn.

 Consequences of rising debt:

-- Ultimately, we will face an economic crisis if we don’t change course – perhaps along the lines of what several European countries have experienced recently.
+- Ultimately, we will face an economic crisis if we don’t change course as recently occurred across Europe.

 - Higher debt means leaving the next generation saddled with it, reducing their budget flexibility and the ability of the United States to respond to crises in the future – including economic, natural, and security emergencies.

 Benefits of debt reduction done right:

 - Beginning to phase in now spending cuts, tax increases, or some combination of both (excluding interest) of 3.1% of GDP would be sufficient to bring the debt gradually down to historical levels in the next 75 years.

 - Waiting ten years, however, would require adjustments of 3.6 percent of GDP and waiting 20 years would require 4.4%.

 - Productivity growth would have to be 50% higher just to hold debt at its current record-high levels over the next quarter century.

 - According to the Tax Policy Center, if we wanted to fix the debt only by raising taxes on those making over $250,000, the top rate would need to be over 100%.